knowm/XChange/xchange-bitcoincentral/api_v1_reference.md

 ## Formats and required HTTP request headers

 The API will only answer with JSON or empty responses.
 It expects parameters to be passed in JSON with the correct `Content-Type: application/json` being set.

+## Rate-limit

+API calls are rate-limited by IP to 5000 calls per day.
+Information about the status of the limit can be found in the `X-RateLimit-Limit` and `X-RateLimit-Remaining` HTTP headers.

+**Example response with rate-limit headers**

+    HTTP/1.1 200
+    Content-Type: application/json; charset=utf-8
+    X-Ratelimit-Limit: 5000
+    X-Ratelimit-Remaining: 4982
+    Date: Wed, 30 Jan 2013 12:08:58 GMT

 ## Pagination